 Our Analysis and Test Results

 There aren't a lot of remote canister stoves on the market, and we're excited to add another to our line-up.
-Though the GSI Pinnacle 4 Season is nothing special under normal 3-season backpacking conditions, the ability to flip the canister over provides a big advantage to backpackers who are active in the shoulder seasons or winter.
+While the GSI Pinnacle 4 Season is nothing special under normal 3-season backpacking conditions, the ability to flip the canister over provides a big advantage to backpackers who are active in the shoulder seasons or plan to backpack in the winter.

-Because this is a remote canister stove, the canister can be flipped upside down for better performance when conditions are colder, when the canister is getting low, or when at a higher altitude.
+The Pinnacle is a remote canister stove, meaning that the canister can be flipped upside down for better performance when conditions are colder, when the canister is getting low, or when at a higher altitude.
 There's no included support for this, so in practice, we found that it took a bit of balancing on uneven ground.

-While GSI does not ship the Pinnacle with a windscreen, it does approve their use with this stove.
-The remote canister design means that wrapping the stove in a windscreen can't dangerously heat up the canister.
+While the Pinnacle does not include a windscreen, GSI does approve of their use with this stove.
+The remote canister design means that wrapping the stove in a windscreen won't dangerously heat up the canister.
 Since we test the stoves only with the parts and accessories they are supplied with, we didn't use a windscreen with this stove.
-Nevertheless, we strongly recommend a one for this stove and suspect that using one would make a noticeable boost in fuel efficiency.
+Nevertheless, we strongly recommend making or buying one for this stove and suspect that using one would noticeably improve its fuel efficiency in windy environs.

-The Pinnacle weighs 5.6 ounces (about 158 grams).
-This is on the lighter side for a remote canister stove, though slightly heavy when compared to the small canister stoves.
+The Pinnacle weighs 6.0 ounces (about 170 grams).
+This is on the lighter side for a remote canister stove, though it is nearly double the weight of most small canister stoves.

 We also look at packability in this metric.
 This stove folds up surprisingly small for packing.
 Our testers were easily able to pack this in a 1-liter pot with plenty of room for a 4-ounce fuel can and other gear.
 The hose tends to flop around when the stove is folded up, but a rubber band can keep it nice and tight around the stove.

-The Pinnacle posts a so-so score when it comes to simmering.
-It's pretty easy to turn the flame way down, which is good.
-However, the burner head is on the smaller side, which keeps the heat focused on the center of the pot.
-This means that you'll need to be good about stirring when you're cooking to keep your food circulating evenly through the center of the pot.
+The Pinnacle is not our top pick for making fancy meals as it is only decent at simmering.
+It's pretty easy to turn the flame way down, but the burner head is on the smaller side, which keeps the heat focused on the center of the pot.
+This means that you'll need to actively stir your meal to avoid burning your food and to keep your food circulating evenly through the center of the pot.